getnamo/BluBrowser/README.md

 # BluBrowser for [BLUI](https://github.com/getnamo/BLUI-unreal)

 ## What?
 This is the CEF code of the child process for BLUI.
-It's a modified CefSimple example to include the `blu_event` function which notifies BLUI of Javascript events in the UE4 game engine.
+It's a modified CefSimple example to include the `blu_event` function which notifies BLUI of Javascript events in the Unreal game engine.

 See https://bitbucket.org/chromiumembedded/cef/wiki/Home for general information on CEF.